dylanprobably/llwyncelynhub/index.md

 interest-prefix: "Our Wares:"
 ---

 "Hi there!
 You've reached the hub for Llwyn Celyn and we're so glad you could join us!
-Overviews of our products, links to socials, and our custom order form are below!
-Llwyn Celyn is a familial crafting collective based out of Vegreville, AB.
-The name "Llwyn Celyn" comes from the Welsh name for *holly bush*"
+Overviews of our products, links to socials, and our custom order form are below!"